A. The coming distress upon Jerusalem.

 b.
 When he sees his children, the work of My hands, in his midst, they will hallow My name: The picture is of the patriarch Jacob looking over his descendants, and no longer being ashamed of them, because they now hallow the name of the LORD, and respect the holiness of the LORD.

 c.
-These also who erred in spirit will come to understanding, and those who murmured will learn doctrine: Finally, in God’s day of restoration, the truth is taught and known and exalted.
-Those who erred in spirit now have understanding, and those who murmured know better because they know the truth.
+These also who erred in spirit will come to understanding, and those who complained will learn doctrine: Finally, in God’s day of restoration, the truth is taught and known and exalted.
+Those who erred in spirit now have understanding, and those who complained know better because they know the truth.

 i.
 This chapter says a great deal about spiritual blindness: